aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/SimpleWebsocketChat/Readme.md

 ## Scaling Considerations

-The solution has been load tested 1500 clients generating a total of 1500 chat messages per second.
+The solution has been load tested with 1500 clients generating a total of 1500 chat messages per second.
 With players sending on average 1 message per minute (which would be a lot), this would map to 90 000 CCU.
 Note that the amount of Websocket connections to the Fargate service would still be 60x higher in that scenario, which requires separate testing.

 With this amount of traffic, the Fargate application consumed 61% CPU and 16.2% memory on average across the 3 Tasks initially launched.
 The ECS Service is configured to scale to up to 10 Tasks and scaling targets 80% average CPU utilization.
 The ElastiCache for Redis Serverless cluster scales automatically, and didn't show any issues with this traffic.
+Also, testing with a sample Unity client, the player experience was fast and responsive.

-Make sure to do extensive load testing for your own needs, and configure the resources and scaling to match your needs
+Make sure to do extensive load testing for your own needs, and configure the resources and scaling to match your needs.
+The solution is intended for sample purposes only, and you're always responsible for your own production environments.

 ---